 The Cabarrus County made faith-based movie “War Room’” opened in 1,135 theaters this weekend and the low-budge movie came in second at the box office, “Straight Outta Compton,” earning $11 million.

 Outside of Christian evangelical circles, the names Alex Kendrick and Stephen Kendrick are likely to be unknown but thanks to low-budget hits like “Fireproof” and “Courageous,” the brothers have transformed themselves into the Steven Spielbergs of Christian cinema., according to a press release.

 “It’s a great example of the power of a brand,” said Chris Stone, founder of the Raleigh-based market research firm Faith Driven Consumer.
 “The Kendrick brothers’ films have an authenticity with this audience.
 They have consistently delivered a good product that resonates with the community.”

 “We made this film to inspire, challenge and motivate families to fight the right kind of battles and to fight them the best way possible,” said Alex Kendrick, director and co-writer of “War Room. “

-“We have plans for everything—careers, finances, health, but what about a strategy for prayer for our lives, our spouses and our children?”
+“We have plans for everything find full report —careers, finances, health, but what about a strategy for prayer for our lives, our spouses and our children?”
 Alex Kendrick said.

 “Alex and I have been working and praying for two-and-a-half to three years on this movie … and it feels incredible said “War Room” co-writer and producer Stephen Kendrick in a Friday interview with The Albany Herald.
 “We’ve seen the power of prayer clearly at work in our personal lives and on every movie we have produced.
 We’ve seen God provide unique storylines, production funding, locations, uniquely prepared cast and crew, an international distribution pipeline, and a world-wide outreach in direct response to prayer,”